-We may be unable to achieve some or all of the benefits that we expect to achieve from our Separation.
+We may be unable to achieve some or all of the benefits that we expected to achieve from our Separation.

-We may not be able to achieve the full strategic, financial, operational or other benefits expected to result from the Separation, or such benefits may be delayed or not occur at all.
-The Separation and Distribution are expected to provide the following benefits, among others:
+We may not be able to achieve the full strategic, financial, operational, or other benefits expected to result from the Separation, or such benefits may be delayed or not occur at all.
+The Separation and Distribution were expected to provide the following benefits, among others:

-- eliminating competing priorities for capital allocation between the Former Parent's product and IP licensing businesses; - enabling our management team to better focus on strengthening our core businesses and operations; - enhancing operational flexibility for our businesses, particularly in dealing with suppliers and customers; - streamlining the investment profiles to our business and may enhance their marketability; - improving access to talent by allowing us to capitalize on our distinct cultures and recruitment strategies.
+- eliminating competing priorities for capital allocation between the Former Parent's product and IP licensing businesses; - enabling our management team to better focus on strengthening our core businesses and operations; - enhancing operational flexibility for our businesses, particularly in dealing with suppliers and customers; - streamlining the investment profiles of our business and may enhance their marketability; and - improving access to talent by allowing us to capitalize on our distinct cultures and recruitment strategies.

 However, we may be unable to achieve some or all of these benefits.
-In addition, post-separation activities continue to require significant amounts of management's time and effort, which may divert management's attention from operating and growing our business.
-Further, as an independent public company, we may be more susceptible to market fluctuations and other adverse events and our business is less diversified than when we were part of our Former Parent.
-If we fail to achieve some or all of the benefits that we expect to achieve as an independent company, or do not achieve them in the time we expect, our business, financial condition and results of operations could be materially and adversely affected.
+As an independent public company, we may be more susceptible to market fluctuations and other adverse events and our business is less diversified than when we were part of our Former Parent.
+If we fail to achieve some or all of the benefits that we expected to achieve as an independent company, or do not achieve them in the time we expect, our business, financial condition and results of operations could be materially and adversely affected.